Productivity

 Global

-Global studies which include cross-country comparisons include Bernstein, Lerner, Sorensen and Strömberg (2010) who report that industries in OECD countries with prior PE investment grow faster in terms of productivity and employment and are less exposed to aggregate shocks.
+Global studies that include cross-country comparisons and analyse the impact of private equity at an industry level include Bernstein, Lerner, Sorensen and Strömberg (2010) who report that industries in OECD countries with prior private equity investment grow faster in terms of productivity than other industries and are less exposed to aggregate shocks.

-Aldatmaz and Brown (2019) investigate spillover effects within business sectors by studying the impact of private equity investments on publicly listed competitor firms operating in the same industry.
-They find that PE investment in an industry leads to an increase in employment growth, profitability and labour productivity across public companies within the same domestic industry.
+Aldatmaz and Brown (2019) investigate spillover effects within business sectors by studying the impact of private equity investment on publicly listed competitor firms operating in the same industry.
+They find that PE investment in an industry leads to an increase in labour productivity, employment growth and profitability across public companies within the same domestic industry.
+As non-PE-backed private companies are also likely to experience the positive spillover effects but were not included in the analysis due to data constrains, the authors point out they their results may underestimate the industry- wide, positive effects of PE investment.

 Gulliver and Jiang (2020) present a literature review on the impact of private equity buyouts on productivity and jobs on behalf of the Committee on Capital Markets Regulation.
-This summarises 8 US-focused studies and 6 global studies published between 2005 and 2020 (some of which are highlighted above).
-They conclude that empirical literature shows that private equity buyouts in the U.S. and Europe generally have positive effects on productivity at target firms and, in most cases, a positive impact on job growth.
-In addition, private equity exerts positive externalities on entire industries, generating both productivity growth and job growth at competitor firms as well.
+The review summarises 8 US-focused and 6 global studies published between 2005 and 2020 (some of which are highlighted above).
+They conclude that empirical literature shows that private equity buyouts in the U.S. and Europe have generally positive effects on productivity at target firms.
+Additionally, private equity exerts positive externalities on entire industries, generating productivity growth at competitor firms as well.

 Discover all of the latest publications and research from the BVCA